douglascraigschmidt/LiveLessons/Java8/README.md

         methods, arbitrary-arity methods, and exception handling
         methods.

-. ex9 - This example showcases the use of a Java 8 ConcurrentHashMap
+. ex9 - This example showcases and benchmarks the use of a Java
-        and a Java SynchronizedMap together with Java 8 Function-based method references to compute/cache/retrieve prime numbers.
+        ConcurrentHashMap, a Java SynchronizedMap, and a HashMap protected with a Java StampedLock are used to compute/cache/retrieve prime numbers.
+This example also
-        This example also demonstrates the use of stream slicing with takeWhile() and dropWhile().
+        demonstrates the use of stream slicing with the Java streams takeWhile() and dropWhile() operations.

 . ex10 - This example shows the use of predicate lambda expressions in
          the context of a Java ConcurrentHashMap removeIf() method.